apache/trafficserver/doc/admin-guide/files/logging.yaml.en.rst

 Aggregation Interval
 ~~~~~~~~~~~~~~~~~~~~

-Every format may be given an optional ``Interval`` value, specified as the
+Every format may be given an optional ``interval`` value, specified as the
 number of seconds over which events destined for a log using the format are
 aggregated and summarized.
 Logs which use formats containing an aggregation
 interval do not behave like regular logs, with a single line for every event.